pate-wsi/imagedb/README.md

 -  [Christoph Brochhausen] and [Hinrich B. Winther]
 -  [C. James Kirkpatrick]

+Christoph Brochhausen and Hinrich B. Winther contributed equally to this work

 ### Affiliation
 [REPAIR-lab], [Institute of Pathology], [University Medical Centre Mainz], Germany, Mainz, Germany

 Images:
 -------
 A list of all files with metadata can be found in the [database].
-The actual image files can be downloaded from [http://fqdn/imagedb][imagedb].
+The actual image files can be downloaded from [http://imagedb.proven-inconclusive.com][imagedb].

+### Keywords:

+image database, whole slide imaging, wsi, e-learning, virtual microscope, telepathology

 [Pate project]: https://github.com/pate-wsi
 [CCLogo]: http://i.creativecommons.org/l/by-sa/4.0/88x31.png